Combine magnificent Italy with a theatrical performance of the Passion Play in Oberammergau.

 Our first excursion takes us on a tranquil cruise across the azure Lake Garda to the attractive island of Isola del Garda.
 This tranquil island is a gem at the heart of the lake, used by a variety of different civilizations for various purposes including as a Roman burial site, a monastery and as the home for various aristocratic Italian families.
 The main building is a remarkable white villa built in a Venetian neo-Gothic style from the beginning of the 20th century, and its surrounding gardens are a delight to explore.
 Boasting a wide array of beautiful flowers from around the world, here you can see palm trees, herb gardens and flower arrangements, set against the warm blue of the lake and the dusky backdrop of the forested mountains.

 Nowadays, Lady Charlotte Cavazza and her family live here and they have opened the island to visitors.
 We spend some time here on a guided tour discovering the extensive history and wonderful architecture before continuing to sample some of the exceptional bruschetta and wine which are made both on the island and in the nearby region.
+Overnight Desenzano.
 (B, D)

 Day 5 – To Oberammergau

 We leave Italy and Lake Garda behind today, as we make the scenic rail journey (Standard Class) up through the Brenner Pass between the Italian Alps to Germany and into Bavaria, via Innsbruck in Austria.
-This route takes us through heady snow-capped mountains, through valley passes and under tunnels on our way into northern Europe.
-We sit back and relax as we are regaled by stunning Alpine panoramas which separate Italy from Germany.
+This route takes us through heady snow-capped mountains, through valley passes, and under tunnels on our way into northern Europe.
+We sit back and relax as we are regaled by stunning Alpine panoramas that separate Italy from Germany.

 We travel to Oberammergau where we check into our hotel in or around the Ammergau region, for the next two nights.
 Upon arrival and after settling in, you have free time to explore or relax.
 Oberammergau is famous for its woodcarving heritage; with its squares and streets filled with traditional shops sourcing their produce from a variety of local carvers who use methods handed down from generation to generation.
+Overnight Oberammergau.
 (B, D)

 Day 6 – The Passion Play